JoeyPutsoedi/Greek-Bod/README.md

 <h1>Description</h1>
 <p>A Meal planner designed to for inclusitivity.<br>
 This easy too use planner catores for people in different walks of life looking to <br/>
 accomplish different things.
-Wheter you're looking to Gain Weight, Lose it or Even Maintain <br>
+Whether you're looking to Gain Weight, Lose it or Even Maintain <br>
 your current weight.
 Greekbod alleviate  the stress of wondering what to eat and when.<br>
 It does all this while maintaining a charming design.<br>